kendallm/Iris/README.md

 ## About <a name = "about"></a>

 Automates toggling a pair of Elgato Key Light Airs when a webcam is activated.
+This currently only works on MacOS and has been tested with a Logitech Brio.

 ## Getting Started <a name = "getting_started"></a>